ArturSkrzeta/TCP-for-Client-Server-with-Database-Modeling/README.md

 <h2>TCP for Client Server Modeling</h2>

-<p>Networking is a concept of communication between two programms across the network:</p>
+<p>Networking is a concept of communication between two entities/programms across the network:</p>
 <ul>
   <li>client to client</li>
   <li>client to server</li>